Skip to main content

 The move was initiated in 1975 by the military government of General Murtala Mohammed when he set up a 7-man panel under the chairmanship of Dr. Akinola Aguda to examine the issue of a new capital city for Nigeria.
 The panel after their studies recommended Abuja and the military government under Decree No. 6 of 1976 established the Federal Capital Development Authority to midwife the planning, designing and developing of the Federal Capital Territory (FCT).
 The Murtala administration did not live to complete what it started due to the abortive but bloody coup of 1976 that claimed his life.
 Subsequent governments contributed their quota during their reign but the dream was only actualized in 1991 by the military government of General Ibrahim Badamasi Babangida.

-The reasons for the relocation of Nigeria's capital city from Lagos to Abuja are:
+The reasons for the relocation of Nigeria's capital city from Lagos to Abuja are as follows:

 1. Security Purposes.
 Lagos is a coastal city bordering the Atlantic Ocean.
 This geographical location leaves the city susceptible to attacks from air or sea by enemy countries; and in a war, when a capital city falls, the whole country has fallen.
 Unlike Lagos, Abuja is located at the heart of Nigeria's land.